 This is such a delicious cookie recipe, less sweet than crisp sugar cookies.
 These are like the type of cookies you’d find in an Italian bakery.

 You can make these cookies into any shape, using cookie cutters or scoop them and roll them into balls, as you’ve seen drizzled with a glaze icing in bakeries.

 There are two popular icing recipes to use on these cookies you may like, glaze icing, simple and sweet, or royal icing, while straightforward forward this takes a little more patients to make and use to get to the correct consistency for icing cookies.

-I really LOVE Italian bakeries and especially the Italian cookies.
+I really LOVE Italian bakeries and especially Italian cookies.

 These cookies are THOSE types of cookies!

-They aren’t as sweet as sugar cookies, but then the icing hit the cookie and it’s a truly wonderful combination.
+They aren’t as sweet as American sugar cookies, but then the icing on top is the sweet part, making the best flavor combination.